mjamado/TicTacToeJS/README.md

 <script type="text/javascript" src="tictactoe.js"></script>
 ```

-Then, style the game components via CSS.
+Then, create a container element (a simple `div` will do fine) and style the game components via CSS.
 I included a SCSS file with everything necessary (don't know what SCSS is?
 [What a good day to learn](http://sass-lang.com/)).

-Finally, anywhere you would see fit, call it:
+Finally, anywhere you would see fit, call it (the first parameter is the `id` of the container element):

 ```javascript
 tictactoe.init('ticTacToeHolder');